ednilsom/EsentQueue/README.md

 # EsentQueue
-a simple disk-backed queue using ManagedEsent
+A simple disk-backed queue using ManagedEsent

 ## Building